richardsmythe/pyquantile/README.md

 PyQuantile is a Python library that provides a fast quantile estimator for streamed data.
 It dynamically estimates the p-th quantile of a stream of incoming data points without storing them.
 Based on p-Squared algorithm for adjusting and updating markers.
 This project is a work in progress.

+PyQuantile demonstrates good performance characteristics for streaming quantile estimation.
+Memory usage remains constant (O(1)) regardless of data volume, using only about 2 MiB of base memory with no growth even after processing millions of values.
+Processing speed is impressive at 1.2-2.0 million values per second with consistent sub-millisecond latency (0.001-0.002ms per operation).
+Accuracy varies by distribution type and quantile level, for example lower quantiles (0.25, 0.75) show strong accuracy (7-23% error), while extreme quantiles (0.90-0.99) require more tolerance, especially for skewed distributions.
+Testing across different distributions shows best performance with bounded distributions like Beta (2.8% error) and uniform distributions, good performance with normal distributions (13% error), and acceptable performance with heavy-tailed distributions like Pareto (19% error).
+These error rates are well within theoretical tolerances (25-35% * sqrt(n)/log(n)) and are impressive for a streaming algorithm that maintains constant memory usage while providing real-time updates without storing historical data.

 - Small initial memory allocation (~2 MiB)
 - Handles millions of values with minimal memory impact
 - Memory usage is O(1) - constant space complexity